lokibler/VideoLabel/README.md

 - Python 3.7+
 - FFmpeg installed on your system
-- Sufficient disk space for processed videos
+- Sufficient disk space for processed videos (~10GB for models)
 - GPU recommended but not required
+- Internet connection for initial setup

 ## Installation